 Elsewhere, Reece James, Ben Chilwell, Lucas Digne, Kieran Trippier, and Aaron Cresswell could also be on free kicks.

 Premier League Penalty History

-Here are the number of penalties awarded, scored and the conversation rate from past Premier League season:
+Here are the number of penalties awarded, scored, and the conversation rate from past Premier League seasons:

 |Season||Penalties Awarded||Penalties Scored||Conversation Rate|